Junkmaniad/jekyll-now/_posts/2022-03-31-ROP-exploration.md

 Now, this was all possible because the stack in Challenge1 had RWX permissions, ie Read, Write and Execute permisions.

 In Challenge2, the XN (Execute Never) bit was turned on, and it is not longer as straightforward to just straight up run whatever code the attacker wants to inject.
 What we now want to do is to kind of piece together puzzle pieces, using code snippets that are already present in the system, in order to carry out what we want.
+Specifically here, we will be using code snippets from the libc (basically the preinstalled C library) in order to carry out our evil deeds, since libc has execute permissions.

-![The stack only has read and write permissions.]({{site.baseurl}}/_posts/permissions.png) _The stack only has read/write permissions._
+![The stack only has read and write permissions.]({{site.baseurl}}/_posts/permissions.png) _The stack only has read/write permissions, whereas part of libc does have execute permissions._

 (While it seems dubious to hope that the code snippets you find in a system/machine can actually be pieced together to do what an attacker wants, it has been proven that ROP is Turing-Complete (that as a whole, the code snippets you get basically function like any other programming language out there))